SystemsApproach/sdn/switch.rst

 via P4Runtime, and (2) we can easily modify that program should we discover we need a new feature.

-.. [#] Such a program exists (it was written by Barefoot for their
+.. [#] Such a program exists.
+It was written by Barefoot for their
-       chipset and uses ``tna.p4`` as its architecture model), but it is not open source.
-A roughly equivalent open source variant, called ``fabric.p4``, uses ``v1model.p4``, but it is more narrowly written to support SD-Fabric (see Chapter 7) than serving as a general-purpose L2/L3 data plane.
+       chipset and uses ``tna.p4`` as its architecture model.
+A roughly equivalent open source variant, called ``fabric.p4``, uses ``v1model.p4``.
+It supports most L2/L3 features, customized for the SD-Fabric use case presented in Chapter 7.

 .. sidebar:: Is the Complexity Worth It?

 	*At this point you may be wondering if all the complexity being introduced is worth it, and we haven't even gotten to the control plane yet!
 What we've covered so far is complex with or without SDN.
 That's because we're working at the SW/HW boundary, and the hardware is designed to forward packets at rates measured in Terabits-per-second.
 This complexity use to be hidden inside proprietary devices.
-All that SDN has done is put pressure on the marketplace to open up that space so others can innovate.*
+One thing SDN has done is put pressure on the marketplace to open up that space so others can innovate.*

 	*But before anyone can innovate, the first step is to reproduce